-Sharlene Goobie coordinates the daily activities of the Accounting and Administration Department and directs the financial planning and budget management functions for all departments and office locations.
+Sharlene coordinates the daily activities of the Accounting and Administration Department and directs the financial planning and budget management functions for all departments and office locations.

-Sharlene graduated from Memorial University in 2001 with a Bachelor of Commerce and articled with Quinlan and Taylor Chartered Accountants before obtaining her Chartered Accountant (CA) designation in 2003.
+Graduating from Memorial University in 2001 with a Bachelor of Commerce, Sharlene articled with Quinlan and Taylor Chartered Accountants before obtaining her Chartered Accountant (CA) designation in 2003.
 Soon after, she moved to Bermuda to work with Chevron Canada prior to returning to Newfoundland and joining PF Collins in 2009.

 In addition to her role on Executive Management, Sharlene is LEAN certified through Canadian Manufacturers and Exporters (CME) and leads LEAN implementation team.
 Since late 2011, the team has conducted over 30 Kaizen events, contributing to efficiencies in business processes and improvements in employee morale, quality, and customer service.